CartoDB/cartoframes/docs/developer-center/guides/05-Visualization.md

 To make this information available while exploring each location on the map, you can add each attribute as a [Widget](developers/cartoframes/reference/#heading-Widgets).
 For this case specifically, you will use [Formula Widgets](/developers/cartoframes/examples/#example-formula-widget) to summarize the demographic variables and a [Category Widget](/developers/cartoframes/examples/#example-category-widget) on the categorical attribute of `id_store`.

 To add Widgets, you first need to import the types that you want to use and then, inside of the `iso_cdf` Layer add one widget for each attribute of interest.
 The Formula Widget accepts different types of aggregations.
-For this map, we will aggregate each demographic variable using `sum` so the totals update as we zoom, pan and interact with the map.
-We will also label each Widget appropriately using the `title` parameter.
+For this map, you will aggregate each demographic variable using `sum` so the totals update as you zoom, pan and interact with the map.
+You will also label each Widget appropriately using the `title` parameter.

 ```python
 from cartoframes.viz.widgets import formula_widget, category_widget